parv-the-coder/Cryptos/README.md

 # CryptoCurrency Website

-[Check out my project]: (https://parv-the-coder.github.io/Cryptos/)
+Check out my project: https://parv-the-coder.github.io/Cryptos/

 This repository contains the source code for the CryptoCurrency website, which provides information and services related to cryptocurrencies.
 The website offers various features, including buying and selling digital currencies, a crypto converter, a roadmap, and news updates.